RIFTS-UNH/RIFTS-Hardware/docs/hardware/ventilation/air-ducts.md

 !!! note "50 mm is a minimum, not a target — use longer screws on the Standard variant where possible"
     50 mm M3 screws only just barely protrude far enough past the assembly to fit the nuts on, which isn't ideal.
 The 50 mm cap is strictly a fit constraint of the **Short (ZCU216) variant** — the ZCU216 enclosure doesn't have room for anything longer.
 The **Standard (RFSoC 4x2) variant** has no such restriction and has room for longer screws, so screws longer than 50 mm should be used there whenever available.
 50 mm is listed as the baseline/minimum length for both variants simply because it's guaranteed to work on either one.

+!!! warning "Type B fan draws significantly more current — size wiring accordingly"
+    The Type B fan (9GV0612P1G031) draws up to 2.80A at 12V (33.6W), roughly three times the current of the Type A fan (0.92A).
+Make sure any wiring, connectors, and fuse/PTC protection feeding the Type B duct assembly are rated for this before swapping fans between platforms or rewiring the enclosure — the Type A wiring gauge may not be adequate here.

 ### HD Renders